A Bible Study by Jack Kelley

 It Doesn’t Take Much

-The generation of Israelites who came into the promised land experienced some of the most faith building miracles of all time.
+The generation of Israelites who came into the promised land experienced many of the most faith building miracles of all time.
 But in Judges 2:10 we read this incredible statement.

 After that whole generation had been gathered to their fathers, another generation grew up, who knew neither the LORD nor what he had done for Israel.

-Within a span of one generation the people had forgotten the Lord and what He had done for them.
-The Book of Judges records one of the lowest points in their history.
-They showed that it doesn’t take much to destroy the faith of a nation.
-Just one generation of neglecting the Word of God.
+Within a span of one generation the people had forgotten the Lord and the powerful miracles He had performed for them.
+The Book of Judges records that period as one of the lowest points in their history.
+It shows us that it doesn’t take much to destroy the faith of a nation.
+For Israel it only took one generation of neglecting the Word of God.

 With individuals it happens even faster.
 Stop praying for a day or two and you’ll miss it.
 Stop for a month and you’ll forget it.
-Oh, you’re still going to Church and may even be involved in a project or two, or serve on a committee or board.
-Maybe you go around looking for people to minister to and pray for.
+Oh, you’ll still be going to Church and may even be involved in a project or two, or serve on a committee or board.
+Maybe you’ll go around looking for people to minister to and pray for.
 You may even refer to yourself as a follower of Jesus, not just a believer.

 We Need More Exercise

-In all likelihood we’re entering a time when the world as we’ve known it will be no more, perhaps forever.
+In all likelihood we’re entering a time when the world we grew up in will be no more.
 Our security will be shaken, our freedoms will be restricted, and our faith will be tested.
 Some of us will find ourselves back at square one after it’s too late to start over.
 Now’s the time to begin exercising our faith.